1.6 Evidence-based youth policy

 Youth research is an interdisciplinary approach to the understanding of young people that combines different methods with various emphases.
 Therefore youth research relates to different fields of research such as education, youth work, social services, the labour market, transitions, health and wellbeing or justice.
 Youth policy can only offer convincing solutions when it is well acquainted with the reality of young people.
 It is therefore supported by continuously updated analyses.
 Research work serves as a basis for the development of a varied and open youth policy, which recognises and attempts to deal with the challenges of a world which is becoming ever more complex.

 Several studies concerning youth are collected at the Austrian Institute for Family Studies.
-A youth report has been issued each year by the former Ministry for Families and Youth.
-The Federal Chancellery has to present a youth report during each legislation period.
-Aside from this report, the Department for Families and Youth at the Federal Chancelleryauthorises specific research projects.
+A youth report is issued each year.
+Furthermore, the Minister of Youth or State Secretary for Youth has to present a youth report during each legislation period.
+Aside from this report, the Department for Family and Youth at the Federal Chancellery authorises specific research projects.
 With the youth monitor, data on young people’s opinions and attitudes is collected on a regular basis.
 Frequent enquiries of key youth figures serve to measure the result-based orientation of politics and administrations.

 The Austrian Institute for Family Studies is a scientific Department of the University of Vienna for application-oriented, interdisciplinary studies to examine the structure and dynamics of families.
 It was founded as a non-profit organisation in 1994 to carry out social research and in April 2006 into a third-party-funded project at the Vienna University which is a legal body under public law.
 The AIF conducts research and application-oriented research to examine the structure and dynamics of families, generation, gender and partnership.
 Its interdisciplinary approach allows a broadly differentiated analysis of family issues on theoretical and empirical levels, using qualitative and quantitative research methods.